ekiefl/ekiefl.github.io/about/index.md

 completing my BSc at the University of Victoria.
 You can find more about my research at my [Google Scholar]({{ google_scholar[0].url }}) page.

+Below are a couple of things that play a significant role in my skills and interests as a software developer.

 #### Anvi'o

 One major consequence of pursuing my PhD--besides having less money than my friends--has been my